Chemical Mixtures and Solutions

 Introduction

-A chemical mixture is a combination of two or more chemical substances that are not chemically bonded.
-The substances retain their identity and are mixed in different forms, such as solutions, suspensions, or colloids.
+A chemical mixture is a combination of two or more chemical substances which are not chemically bonded.
+The substances retain their individual chemical properties and are mixed in various forms, such as solutions, suspensions, or colloids.
 A solution is a specific type of homogeneous mixture where the components are evenly distributed throughout the mixture.

 Basic Concepts